SkinnyDevi/MU-VR-Experience/README.md

 	2. Rate the short film
 		1. Available ratings: Liked, Regular, Disliked

+Any User:
+1. Any room:
+	1. Open settings
+		1. Custom movement of choice: WASD or Arrow keys
+		2. Custom interaction key of choise: Mouse left click or E Key
+		3. Adjust sensitivity for mouse users: From 5 to 20
+		4. Adjust volume: From 0 to 100
+		5. Enable VR Checkbox to enable player virtual reality
+			A. Once virtual reality has been enabled, the user must reopen the application if it wishes to return to mouse and keyboard.

 #### Users
 1. The are two types of users:
 	1. Non-registered users which will not have access only to the reception room.